 Nito was no stranger to providing his loyal followers with weapons as members of his covenant in DS1 can attest.
 But why bother treating one of his mass-produced creations like one of the god’s living human followers?
-Because to the Gravelord, a Fenito was no different from a Gravelord Servant, both part of his one big family of death.
+Because to the Gravelord, a Fenito was no different from a Gravelord Servant, both part of his one big happy family of death.
 They may not be human, at least no longer, but that simply makes them all the more precious.
 The God of Death will always favor entropy, and he made some very special dead for a very special task.
 The Fenito and Milfanito reciprocate that affection by continuing to perform their duties even absent their Gravelord for so long.
 Indeed, Agdayne seems to almost mock our race’s lack of purpose, having forgotten our allegiance to the Dark and Gwyn’s fear of us bringing about its Age.
 Meanwhile, Agdayne and his ilk understand the reality of their existence, what they are supposed to do and why.
 The old Bringer of Death may be gone, but they will still carry on his legacy.

 Come and Stay